CKs-Technology-News/PrivacyTools/README.md

 ## [Text Sharing](#text-sharing)
 - [~decentralized p2p PasteBin](https://envs.net/~grizzly/dpaste/#/TUF2MHdmUTdsdHR3eHRpdENIVEtMYWh2eWhjbW9GR0JlQk1UUFVrNnltdz0=) – P2P based and decentralized PasteBin, the source code is afaik not available.
-- [0bin](https://0bin.net/) – 0bin is a client-side-encrypted alternative Pastebin.
+- [0bin](https://0bin.net/) – 0bin is a client-side-encrypted alternative PasteBin.
 You can store code, text and images online for a set period of time and share with the world.
 - [AnonPaste](https://anonpaste.org/) – Forked from private bin, and features the option set pastes to never expire.
 - [CryptoContainer](https://github.com/Alex014/CryptoContainer) – Encrypted messaging system inside container.
-- [distbin](https://github.com/gobengo/distbin) – Distributed social pastebin using Activitypub.
+- [distbin](https://github.com/gobengo/distbin) – Distributed social PasteBin using Activitypub.
 - [HedgeDoc](https://hedgedoc.org/) – The best platform to write and share markdown.
+- [LibreBin](https://github.com/hnhx/librebin) – A privacy friendly JavaScript free alternative to Pastebin
 - [NoPaste](https://github.com/bokub/nopaste) – An open-source website similar to Pastebin where you can store any piece of code, and generate links for easy sharing.
 - [Paste](https://github.com/jaeheonshim/PASTE) – Simple Pastebin clone.
+- [Pastewin](https://github.com/beucismis/pastewin) – Free alternative Pastebin front-end, the official instance [is here](https://pastewin.herokuapp.com).
 - [Pastor](https://gitlab.com/cocainefarm/pastor) – The Pastebin that hopefully doesn't suck.
 - [PrivateBin](https://github.com/PrivateBin/PrivateBin) – Minimalist, open source online Pastebin where the server has zero knowledge of pasted data.
 Data is encrypted and decrypted in the browser using 256 bits AES.
 PrivateBin offers a [list of instances](https://privatebin.info/directory/).
 - [Prismo](https://gitlab.com/mbajur/prismo) – A decentralized link-sharing app powered by ActivityPub.